hunter-mcguire/V1-FS-REST-Scanner/README.md

 ## A simple REST server to leverage the Trend Micro Vision One File Security SDK.

-This uses FastApi to provide a simple asynchronous REST implementation of the File Security scanner.
+This uses FastAPI to provide a simple asynchronous REST implementation of the File Security scanner.
 It has a single endpoint, "/scan".
 It also has API reference pages located @ "/docs" or "/redoc".

 **WARNING**: This does not have authentication & authorization built into the REST endpoint.
 It is highly advised to not make it public facing.